 Can you imagine being able to go out and explore with ease?

 Well, I’m here to tell you it totally possible.

 I know, I know… It sounds crazy, but the reality is, you can tackle any photographic opportunity that may present itself during your adventures so long as you’re prepared.

-Before we look at the essential travel photography gear list, I want to impart some thoughts and words of wisdom.
+Before we look at the accessories a travel photographer should have, I want to impart some thoughts and words of wisdom.